Groveland, New York: Geography

 According to the United States Census Bureau, the town has a total area of 103.2 km2, of which 101.4 km2 are land and 1.9 km2, or 1.82%, are water.
 Conesus Lake, one of the Finger Lakes, forms part of the eastern boundary.
 Canaseraga Creek, a north-flowing tributary of the Genesee River, crosses the southwest part of the town through a broad valley.

 Interstate 390 passes north-to-south through the town.
 New York State Route 36, New York State Route 63, and New York State Route 256 are north-south highways through the town.
 New York State Route 408 is a highway terminating in the western part of the town at NY-63.

 Groveland is on the Rochester-to-Dansville line of the Rochester & Southern Railroad.
-From 1882-1963, Groveland was on the Main Line of the Delaware, Lackawanna and Western Railroad (DL&W) and successor Erie-Lackawanna Railroad.
-In 1963, the Main Line over Dansville Hill from Groveland to Wayland was abandoned by order of the Interstate Commerce Commission to promote highway usage.
+From 1882–1963, Groveland was on the Main Line of the Delaware, Lackawanna and Western Railroad (DL&W) and successor Erie Lackawanna Railroad.
+In 1963, the Main Line over Dansville Hill from Groveland to Wayland was abandoned by order of the Interstate Commerce Commission upon application by the Erie Lackawanna Railroad, which had secured much lesser grades on the former Erie Railroad via Hornell.
 The portion of today's R&S line west and north of Groveland was originally part of the DL&W, while the portion between Groveland and Dansville was part of the Dansville and Mount Morris Railroad and predecessors.